-Lauren B. Davis’s latest novel, EVEN SO, a story of passion and compassion, and what it means to care about and stay in relationship with “difficult” people.
+Lauren B. Davis’s latest novel, EVEN SO, is a story of passion and compassion, and what it means to care about and stay in relationship with “difficult” people.
 It was named one of the “Best Books of the Year” by Quill & Quire.

 Her other works are:

 THE GRIMOIRE OF KENSINGTON MARKET, called “timely and important” by the Toronto Star, and “enchanting” by the Temz Review; AGAINST A DARKENING SKY, a novel set in 7th c.
-Northumbria, which Pulitzer-prize winning author Robert Olen Butler called, “the ideal for a historical novel,” and the bestselling novel, THE EMPTY ROOM, a searing, raw and powerful a portrayal of the chaos and pain of alcoholism.
-THE EMPTY ROOM was named one of the “Best Books of the Year” by The National Post, and the Winnipeg Free Press, “Editors’ Pick” by Amazon and a “Critics’ Pick” by The Coast.
+Northumbria, which Pulitzer-prize-winning author Robert Olen Butler called, “the ideal for a historical novel,” and the bestselling novel, THE EMPTY ROOM, a searing, raw, powerful portrayal of the chaos and pain of alcoholism.
+THE EMPTY ROOM was named one of the “Best Books of the Year” by The National Post, and the Winnipeg Free Press, “Editors’ Pick” by Amazon, and a “Critics’ Pick” by The Coast.
 Her previous novel, OUR DAILY BREAD, was longlisted for the Scotiabank Giller Prize and named as one of the “Best Books of the Year” by The Globe & Mail and The Boston Globe.

 She is also the author of the bestselling and critically acclaimed novels, THE RADIANT CITY, a finalist for the Rogers Writers Trust Fiction Prize; and THE STUBBORN SEASON, a named as one of the Top 15 Bestselling First Novels by Amazon.ca and Books in Canada.
 She has also published two short story collections, AN UNREHEARSED DESIRE and RAT MEDICINE & OTHER UNLIKELY CURATIVES.
 Her short fiction has been shortlisted for the CBC Literary Awards, the ReLit Award and she is the recipient of two Mid-Career Writer Sustaining grants from the Canadian Council for the Arts.
-A well-respected creative writing teacher who has taught in Geneva, Paris and Ireland, as well as in the USA and Canada, she is also a past Mentor with the Humber College Creative Writing by Correspondence Program, and past Writer-in-Residence at Trinity Church, Princeton.
+A well-respected creative writing teacher who has taught in Geneva, Paris, and Ireland, as well as in the USA and Canada, she is also a past Mentor with the Humber College Creative Writing by Correspondence Program, and is a sought-after freelance fiction editor.

 Lauren was born in Montreal, Quebec.
-She lived in Truro, Nova Scotia; Toronto, Ontario, and France (Annecy, Paris, Evreux) for ten years from 1994-2004 and now lives with her husband, Ron, and their most beloved rescue pup, Bailey (see photo!) in Princeton, New Jersey.
+She lived in Truro, Nova Scotia; Toronto, Ontario, and France (Annecy, Paris, Evreux) for ten years before she and her husband, Ron, settled in Princeton, New Jersey.